Technologicat/unpythonic/doc/features.md

 **Added in v0.14.2.**

 **Changed in v0.15.0.** *Added `partition_int_triangular`.*
+*Not to be confused with `unpythonic.partition`, which partitions an iterable based on a predicate.*

 The `partition_int` function [partitions](https://en.wikipedia.org/wiki/Partition_(number_theory)) a small positive integer, i.e., splits it in all possible ways, into smaller integers that sum to it.
 This is useful e.g. to determine the number of letters to allocate for each component of an anagram that may consist of several words.

 The `partition_int_triangular` function is like `partition_int`, but accepts only triangular numbers (1, 3, 6, 10, ...) as components of the partition.
 This function answers a timeless question: if I have `n` stackable plushies, what are the possible stack configurations?

-(These are not to be confused with `unpythonic.partition`, which partitions an iterable based on a predicate.)

 Examples: